Canary Islands travel guide

 If you test positive for COVID-19, you may need to stay where you are until you test negative.
 You may also need to seek treatment there.

 - can make arrangements to extend your stay and be away for longer than planned

 Travel in Spain

 You should follow the advice of the local authorities on how best to protect yourself and others, including any measures that they bring in to control the virus.

-Public health measures to reduce the transmission of COVID-19 remain in force across Spain and may vary between regions.
-Handwashing hygiene, air ventilation rules and the use of face masks both indoors and outdoors, must continue to be observed at all times.
+Some public health measures to reduce the transmission of COVID-19 remain in force across Spain and may vary between regions.
 See Use of face masks and Public spaces and services for further information.

 Regional governments retain legal powers to ease or tighten restrictions within their region if deemed necessary to control the spread of the virus (e.g. partial lockdowns; limiting the capacity and opening hours of retail, hospitality establishments and public events, COVID passports).

 Local and regional restrictions may be introduced at short notice.
 You should consult regional incidence levels, refer to the advice of local authorities in your destination and ensure you are aware of the specific measures in place prior to travel.